-With the rise and proliferation of no-code platforms since the pandemic, many companies are trying to figure out whether these tools can actually handle the feature sets and scale needed for their mission-critical apps.
+With the rise and proliferation of no-code platforms, many companies are trying to figure out whether these tools can actually handle the unique feature sets and scale needed for their apps.

 No-code’s promise of building software 10x faster is enticing, but the risk of hitting a limitation halfway through the development process can be equally unnerving.
 What if you start building only to find out that an essential function, like leveraging custom layouts and illustrations, is simply impossible with the tool?

-Fortunately, the no-code platform Bubble may offer a solution – and some peace of mind.
+Fortunately, the no-code platform Bubble.io may offer a solution – and some peace of mind.

 While many no-code tools focus on specific use cases (e.g., Shopify for e-commerce) or parts of the tech stack (e.g., Airtable for databases), Bubble offers a true alternative to custom code.
-Bubble is designed to be a flexible full-stack "visual programming language".
+Bubble.io is designed to be a flexible full-stack "visual programming language".
 However, this makes for a steeper learning curve than simpler no-code alternatives.
+Refer to our guide What is Bubble.io? to learn more about how Bubble works.

-To see how customizable a web app built on Bubble can be, and determine if it’s the right approach and platform before investing your time and money building, let’s explore its capabilities and limitations.
+To see how customizable a Bubble web app can be, and determine if Bubble app development is the right approach and platform for your needs, let’s explore its capabilities and limitations.

 What the Bubble platform can and can’t do

 As a no-code development agency that’s helped entrepreneurs, fast-growing startups, and Fortune 500 enterprises quickly build complex software, we’ve found that the Bubble platform is by far the most flexible, extensible, and customizable no-code tool for web apps.
-It gives us complete control over design, functionality, and extensibility of each app we build, so we don't fear encountering features we can't deliver on.
+Bubble app development gives us complete control over design, functionality, and extensibility of each app we build, so we don't fear encountering features we can't deliver on.

 However, there are some nuances and considerations to be aware of.

 If your company is looking to do custom app development on Bubble, it’s smart to first consider its abilities and limitations.
-The list below describes all of its capabilities so you can see how customizable a web app built on Bubble is and determine whether or not it’s the best platform for your project needs.
+The list below describes all of its capabilities so you can see how customizable a Bubble web app is and determine whether or not it’s the best platform for your project needs.

 - Pixel-perfect design (vs. fixed templates): The Bubble platform does pixel perfect design, as opposed to fixed templates.
 This means you can do a fully custom design without hitting limitations.